Enable CMEK for Security Command Center

 After you set up your resources with CMEKs, the experience of accessing your Security Command Center resources is similar to using Google default encryption.
 For more information about your encryption options, see Customer-managed encryption keys (CMEK).

-To support separation of duties and greater control over access to keys, we recommend that you create and manage keys in a separate project that doesn't include other Google Cloud resources.
+For better separation of duties and control over key access, we recommend managing keys in a dedicated project without other Google Cloud resources.

-You can use CMEK organization policies to enforce your chosen encryption settings when you activate Security Command Center.
-For information about using CMEK organization policies with Security Command Center, see Use CMEK organization policies.
+You can use organization policy constraints to enforce a required encryption configuration.
+For information about using CMEK organization policy constraints and Security Command Center, see CMEK organization policy constraints on this page.

 • Findings